-I believe in the Biblical account of the Fall-Eve biting the apple and all that.
-I believe it in spirit because we human beings seem to act with habitual and wanton disregard for the truth.
+I believe in the Fall, the Biblical story about Eve biting the apple and the consequences of that act.
+I believe it in spirit, meaning figuratively but not literally, because human beings seem to act with habitual and wanton disregard for the truth.
 We disregard truth and proudly carry on in our self-inflated ways even when wisdom shouts and “lifts her voice in the square,” as it says she does in Proverbs:

 Wisdom shouts in the street,